Melissa Doi: Aftermath and legacy

 Doi is memorialized at the South Pool, on Panel S-46 of the National September 11 Memorial.
 She is also memorialized at 10 other locations in the United States, including the Queen Elizabeth II September 11th Garden.

-On August 16, 2006, the New York City Fire Department, acting under a court order, released the audiotape of Doi's call to the emergency dispatch.
-The recording was played during the trial of Zacarias Moussaoui, and was also featured in the intro to the 2012 film Zero Dark Thirty.

-One researcher suggested that Doi's emotional suffering was increased by the false assurance that she would be rescued.
-According to this researcher, "false reassurance" can hinder a trapped person's ability to accept their fate, or to end their call with emergency dispatchers and contact loved ones, both of which are palliative.
-Some researchers have suggested that there should be standardized training for emergency dispatchers to handle end-of-life experiences, and regret that little attention has been paid to providing this training since 9/11.
-Most funding has gone to improving communications technology.

 The National September 11 Memorial & Museum hosts several of Melissa Doi's personal belongings, including her artwork and her rollerblades.
 Oral histories related to Doi are also stored there.